gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 peer will be silently discarded.

-In ENCRYPTED state the association initiating SCTP Endpoint (Client) MUST validate the INIT sent CRYPT parameter, thus the Client will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in CRYPT option of INIT chunk and in the same order.
+In ENCRYPTED state the association initiating SCTP Endpoint (Client) MUST validate the INIT sent PROTECTED parameter, thus the Client will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in PROTECTED option of INIT chunk and in the same order.

-When the Server will receive PVALID , it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the Client with a PVALID chunk containing the Protection Engine previously sent as CRYPT option in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.
+When the Server will receive PVALID , it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the Client with a PVALID chunk containing the Protection Engine previously sent as PROTECTED option in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.